About the Film

 Between 2011 and 2015 UK adventurer Sarah Outen traversed the globe.
 For her expedition London2London: Via The World, Sarah was the engine, travelling by bike, kayak and rowing boat across Europe and Asia, the Pacific Ocean, North America and finally the Atlantic.

-Sarah’s incredible four-year odyssey saw her travel over 20,000 miles.
+Sarah’s incredible 4.5 year odyssey saw her travel over 20,000 miles.
 As she migrated between cultures, climates and landscapes under her own power, Sarah’s inspirational voyage was followed by thousands, hooked on her infectious humour and love of life.

-But travelling mostly solo, the trip took its toll, and the punishing elements, ticking clock and months of solitude pushed Sarah to the physical and mental brink.
+The punishing elements, ticking clock, months of solitude and storms pushed Sarah to the physical and mental brink.
 Woven out of hundreds of hours of footage from the expedition, Home intimately and unflinchingly captures Sarah’s journey: the kindness of strangers, the wonders of the wild, the savagery of the elements, the near-death experiences, the demons of her emotional trauma and PTSD, and her discovery of love for a farmer called Lucy.

 Home is a story of heart and soul, of hardship and joy, and one woman’s trek towards true emotional acceptance.

 Jen Randall is the filmmaker behind Light Shed Pictures.
 She aims to empower, entertain and challenge viewers with intricately woven, emotive narratives and a quiet sense of fun.
 She collaborates with athletes, artists and brands to put meaningful films into the world, sharing powerful personal stories and creating brand content with substance.
 Her work has been awarded major prizes at international mountain film festivals, been sold for broadcast, gained large online followings and been distributed across UK cinemas.
 She often quests into the wilds on adventures inspired by her subjects, from long distance walks to big walls.